blackhatethicalhacking/TerminatorZ/README.md

 - httpx: is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryable http library.
 To install it: `go install -v github.com/projectdiscovery/httpx/cmd/httpx@latest`

 - lolcat: `pip install lolcat` for rainbow beauty
+- You also need, toilet, fortune-mod but the new update will install them in the beginning.

 # Installation